 Write Thank You Notes

-Be sure to write thank-you notes to your friends and members on your side of the family for any cash or registry items you were given.
+Be sure to write thank-you notes to your friends and members of your side of the family for any cash or registry items you were given.
 The sooner after the wedding you do it, the better.
-Give yourself a goal of writing five a day after the wedding is over to make it a bit easier on yourself.
+Give yourself the goal of writing five a day after the wedding is over to make it a bit easier on yourself.